 Samook smiled as she traced a hairy claw over his chest, triggering another trail of shimmering rainbows.
-“I’m more than alright.
+“I’m more than all right.
 But I never knew you could do that.”

 Sax smiled as he adjusted her position in his lap.
 “We have much to explore together.”

 “Yes, we… do.
 Now… shhhhh.
 Do more of… that.
 Yesss…”